 The format for the class may include lecture, discussion, videos, small group exercises, and guest speakers.
 It is designed for maximum student participation and sharing of experiences and insights in order to facilitate the integration of theory and practice.
 The instructor plays an active part in the learning process.
 Students can expect that the instructor will convey clear, specific information about social work theory and practice, and social work values and ethics.
 Assignments have been developed in a format that encourages learning and enables the instructor to evaluate the student.
 The student plays an active part in the learning process.
 As with all social work classes, participating in the process of the educational experience is vital.
-It is expected that students will attend all classes, come to class prepared to discuss the topic and complete assignments on time.
+It is expected that students will participate in the discussions and complete assignments on time.

-There are four graded assignments for this class, as well as a grade for class participation (including Board of Directors presentation and Hypothesis).
+There are four graded assignments for this class, as well as a grade for class participation (including Board of Directors presentation).
 These assignments and instructions are as follows: